perseids-project/citefusioncoll/README.txt

+OVERVIEW:
-An implementation of the CITE Collections API for data stored in a Google fusion table.
+An implementation of the CITE Collections API for data stored in one or more Google fusion table(s).

+src/fusioncoll/api is a groovlet (a servlet written in Groovy) fields CITE Collections requests.
+It's a wrapper for the real work that is done by the edu.holycross.shot.citecoll.CollectionService class.
+For details of that class, see the groovydocs.

+LICENSE:
+All source code in this project is (c) 2011 Neel Smith and is made available under the terms of the GNU General Public License, version 3.
+See the included file gpl-3.0.txt for details.

 PREREQUISITES:
-* an installed AppEngine java SDK
 * an internet connection.
 Obviously, this is only usable if you a can connect to Google Fusion.

 CONFIGURATION:
-* Edit local.properties with the correct location of your AppEngine SDK
 * Edit  configs/capabilities.xml with information about the Google Fusion data set you want to serve.